 British Columbia-based artist Donald Lawrence combined his art-making skills and kayaking passions in this touring exhibitions, which featured: a custom river kayak that had been converted into a floating darkroom, large-scale b & w photographs of the sea bed, and a Super-8 film"The Inter-tidal Photographer".

 A photographic exploration of a relationship between landscape and tourism.
-Lorraine Field combined her interests in ceramics and photography in this exhibition of"interrupted landscapes" in which serene photographs of well-known Canadian sites (Banff, Niagra Falls, Cavendish Beach, Peggy's Cove), taken in the off-season, were interspersed with images of the typical souvenirs (mostly made in China) that tourists purchase.
+Lorraine Field combined her interests in ceramics and photography in this exhibition of "interrupted landscapes" in which serene photographs of well-known Canadian sites (Banff, Niagra Falls, Cavendish Beach, Peggy's Cove), taken in the off-season, were interspersed with images of the typical souvenirs (mostly made in China) that tourists purchase.
+These occasionally surprising juxtapositions elicited some fascinating speculations about national identity, the land, and the tourist experience.

 Ontario-based artists Lyn Carter, Ginette Legare and Jeannie Thib create uncanny, witty and provocative objects.
 Each artist is in mid-career and has a significant practice, but only one had previously exhibited her work in the Atlantic region of Canada.
 The works in semble were constructed out of materials such as fabric, paper, neoprene, stainless steel and the archive.
 The title of the exhibition alluded to the potential multiple lives of the individual objects as they hang, pose, gesture from the wall, or lie camouflaged in glass cases.